sigmie/sigmie.com/docs/v0/mappings.md

 ## Native Types

-Let’s have a look at the native Elasticsearch types that are supported by Sigmie at the moment.
+Let's explore the native Elasticsearch types supported by Sigmie.

 ### Text

-Text is probably the most used field when using Elasticsearch as a full-text search solution.
-By default, Elasticsearch assumes that the indexed string field is an **unstructured text** like an article or a book description.
+Text is often the most used field when using Elasticsearch for full-text search.
+By default, Elasticsearch treats indexed string fields as **unstructured text**, such as an article or a book description.

 #### Unstructured Text